Decentralized-ID/decentralized-id.github.io/_posts/application/2023-06-16-covid-coronavirus.md

 ---
-title: The Covid Pandemic and Self Sovereign Identity
+title: Covid-19, Vaccine Passports, Health Credentials, and Self Sovereign Identity
 description: How a cryptographically secure digital credential can be used instead of paper documents
 excerpt: >
   In a lot of places around the world, a COVID passport is simply a paper document.
 This has led to a couple of expected problems, one to mention is forgery.
 Paper documents can easily be forfeited, and paper-based COVID passports are no exception.